Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-ledger.md

 > account will be unable to make transactions which would get its balance below the existential
 > deposit.
 This prevents reaping of accounts with low balances.
 If you toggle this to _Off_, you
 > will be able to go below existential deposit balance, causing your account to be deleted and any
-> dust amount of KSM to be burned.
+> dust amount of LUNAR to be burned.
 If you encounter KeepAlive errors when making transactions, this
 > might be the reason.

 A detailed guide on doing transfers is available [here](../../learn/learn-balance-transfers.md).